Eben60/PackageMaker.jl/README.md

 Try it out! _(on your own risk)_

+Current project state (as of `v0.0.5`)
+- MacOS (ARM), `Julia v1.11` - it is where I develop it, thus somewhat more extensive testing.
+Currently no problems detected.
+- Ubuntu (Intel "AMD64") - run once, no problems.
+- Win10 - doesn't work due to a semi-identified bug.
+WIP.

 ## Installation

 The package is not yet registered, therefore install it from GitHub as below.
 It is recommended to install this package into a separate shared environment, e.g. one named `@StartYourPk`.